What is modern portfolio theory?

 First, some critics think that it makes people take a chance on risky investments that they don’t really understand, like futures.
 Remember, MPT takes your entire portfolio into account.
 Therefore, if someone has a group of relatively safe investments, they might offset their portfolio with a complicated investment.

-Of course, one of the main selling points of platforms like Betterment and Wealthfront is that they do all of the MPT-ing for you: robots make the decisions and you make the money.
+Of course, one of the main selling points of platforms like Betterment, Wealthfront and spare change micro-investing app Acorns, is that they do all of the MPT-ing for you: Robots make the decisions and you make the money.

 Don’t take this single article to be the end all, be all of MPT.
-There’s a lot more to it than what we’ve explained here (check out the MPT Wikipedia page for some Beautiful Mind-style high-level mathematical models).
+There’s a lot more to it than what we’ve explained here.
 But this should at least give you a basic understanding of how you can start your investment journey with MPT, and what happens to your money when you invest it.